top of page

 The terms of a prenup agreement are very personal.
 There is not a “one size fits all” standard Virginia prenuptial agreement template that will work for every couple.
 Every couple getting married is unique, with different goals and needs.

-DID YOU KNOW?
-A Virginia premarital agreement is a private document between a marrying couple, and no one else.
+• A Virginia prenuptial agreement is a private contract between a marrying couple, and no one else.
 A Virginia prenup does not get filed with any local, state or federal agency, and couples often choose to keep the terms confidential.

 WHAT TERMS CAN BE IN A VIRGINIA PRENUPTIAL AGREEMENT?